ThalesPrado/IVRegression_PriceElasticity/README.md

 # Price_Elasticity_IVRegression

-# Repository created to perform price elasticity fo demand for a list of SKU using IV regression to possibily treat the endogenity
+# Repository created to perform price elasticity of demand for a list of SKU using IV regression to possibly treat the endogenity

 ***